Radeity/Spark-Proxy/README.md

 3. Synchronize re-dispatch info with Driver.

+4. External worker can be aware of and register to new driver automatically.

-4. Support task graph generation.
+5. Support task graph generation.

-5. Support whole life cycle management of external executor (start, stop, listening).
+6. Support whole life cycle management of external executor (start, stop, listening).

-6. Support `IndirectTaskResult`.
+7. Support `IndirectTaskResult`.

-7. Support metrics report.
+8. Support metrics report.

+9. Package external worker, and support dynamically edit properties such as application and rss jar path.